questionlp/framework-laptop-16/README.md

 See [Installing OpenH264 and Mesa from RPM Fusion](./installing-openh264-and-mesa-from-rpmfusion.md)

+## power-profiles-daemon, Power Save and Reduced Screen Contrast

+When setting the Power Profile of the Framework Laptop 16 to "Power Save" mode and running on battery, power-profiles-daemon and the AMD GPU driver will put the display panel in low power mode, thus causing the display have lower contrast.

+I have created an [open issue](https://github.com/questionlp/framework-laptop-16/issues/1) in this repository to provide a temporary workaround until a more permanent solution has been implemented.

 ## Fix Headset Microphone Input

 There is a known issue with the default Fedora install may not correctly handling headset microphone input from the audio expansion card.